tibor309/code-tunnel/README.md

   ghcr.io/tibor309/code-tunnel:latest
 ```

-After setting up the container, check for your github login code in the container logs.
+After setting up the container, check your container logs for your GitHub login code.
+Depending on what and how many mods you have installed, it might take a few minutes before the tunnel is started.
+The login code expires every 10 minutes.

 ```bash
 docker logs code-tunnel
 ```

+## Security
+This container can be accessed with Visual Studio Code's Remote Tunnels feature and a GitHub account.
+Unless you deploy this container in an insecure environment, it should be safe.
+Exposed ports in the container will go through Microsoft's reverse proxy to be accessible on the internet.

 ## Config
-This container is based on the linuxserver.io ubuntu base image, so you can use their mods and additional configs if you want.
+Containers are configured using parameters passed at runtime (such as those above).
+Use these parameters to customize your deployment.

 | Parameter | Function |
 | :----: | --- |